Frequently Asked Questions

 - Make new friends!
 Talk to your classmates or get involved in student orgs.
 The best way to embrace a new culture is to meet new people!

 What opportunities might I have for cultural exchange?

-- International Student Council: This is the student organization that is advised by the International Student Life Administrator, and exists to connect the international student body, organize events focused on cultural exchange, and be an ambassador of Texas Tech to prospective and newly admitted international students!
+- Students for Global Connections: This is the student organization that is advised by the International Student Life Administrator, and exists to connect the international student body, organize events focused on cultural exchange, and be an ambassador of Texas Tech to prospective and newly admitted international students!